 Can I bring my infant or toddler on this walking tour?

 While we welcome families, this tour is ideally suited for children aged 5 to 12.
 The extensive walking and noisy crowds at the Vatican Museums can be overwhelming for very young children, especially in the bustling summer months.
 For more tailored advice to suit your family's needs, please feel free to reach out to us.

 Do the Vatican Museums have a dress code?

 Yes, their policies require modest attire to respect the sanctity of the site.
 This generally includes covering shoulders and knees for both men and women.
 It's also advisable to wear comfortable footwear, as there is a substantial walking distance involved in this tour.

 How crowded are the Vatican sites?

-Please be aware that during the summer travel period, the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica can be subject to extremely high levels of visitor traffic.
+Please be aware that during the summer travel period, the Vatican Museums can be subject to extremely high levels of visitor traffic.
 It’s important to anticipate slower movement, limited visibility, and potential restrictions on accessing certain areas due to the density of crowds.
-Our experienced guides are adept at navigating through these challenging conditions and will strive to optimize your tour experience.
+Our experienced guides are adept at navigating through these challenging conditions and will strive to optimize your tour's route.

 What is the best time of year to visit with kids?

-Do people with disabilities pay to enter the Vatican Museums?
+Do people with disabilities need to pay to enter the Vatican Museums?